-Winter crops are packed with fiber, vitamins, minerals and have phytonutrients.
+Winter crops are packed with fiber, vitamins, minerals, and have phytonutrients.

 Get Creative With Your Fruits and Veggies

 If you think winter veggies consist of eating the same old potatoes and beets, think again.
-There are plenty of ways to add flavour and variety to your vegetarian winter diet – you just have to get a little creative in the kitchen!
+There are plenty of ways to add flavor and variety to your vegetarian winter diet – you just have to get a little creative in the kitchen!
 For example:

 Mashed Potatoes: Try adding a few mashed turnips and some minced garlic to this winter staple to lower the glycemic index and bump up the nutrient value.